Family (Proverbs)

 or grasping oil with the hand.
 (27:15-16)

 And those are only two verses.
 Some of you husbands are feeling pretty smug as you read those, so let me say that they are equally applicable the other way.
 Proverbs was written with a male audience in mind, but it goes both ways with equal force.
 Women can legitimately read this and say, "Better to live in a corner of the roof and face the forces of nature without protection than to share a house with a quarrelsome husband.
 A quarrelsome husband wears you down like constant dripping, and is as unsteady as the wind and as slippery as oil."
 In other words, when marriage isn't going well, it's really hard.
-Most every married couple here could testify to this.
+Almost every married couple here could testify to this.
 Being a sinner, and being married to a sinner, can push us to our limits and beyond.
 In fact, look how damaging a bad marriage can be:

 A wife of noble character is her husband's crown,